redis/redis-doc/commands/acl-list.md

 @return

-@array-reply: specifically, an array of @bulk-string elements.
+@array-reply: specifically, an array of @bulk-string-reply elements.

 @examples